mullvad/mullvadvpn-app/docs/known-issues.md

 exempted since the routing table will ensure that traffic is tunneled in that case, at least for WSL (see details below).

 There are certain limitations to this mitigation.
+First, the Hyper-V firewall is only available on *Windows 11 version 22H2 and above*.
+It will likely have no effect on earlier versions of Windows.
-For example, LAN traffic will never be blocked while connected, regardless of whether "Local network sharing" is enabled.
+Additionally, LAN traffic will never be blocked while connected, regardless of whether "Local network sharing" is enabled.
 Moreover, DNS leaks are more likely to occur.

+Your [WSL config] needs to enable the `firewall` setting for the Hyper-V firewall to be enabled.
+This is true by default (on Windows 11 version 22H2 and above).

 #### Linux under WSL2